Discover insights on employee recognition and engagement, workplace culture, performance management, people analytics, and more.

 Sheesh, that’s 90% of workers who have admitted to this.
 This is no joke.
 And presenteeism is just as likely to occur remotely as well.
 If we are willing to overwork our bodies when we are unwell, burnout is inevitable.
 So, this is a reminder that even though you may already be at home, taking that time to rest when we are sick can ensure that you stay in the game for the long haul.

 As it is often said, there is no such thing as over-communication.
 If you are at risk of burnout, get ahead of it by talking to your leader or team to make them aware that there may be a problem.
 Then work out a solution to distribute your workload or, potentially, get time off.
 Being proactive is key.

 Along with communication comes setting boundaries.
 To reduce the pressure of working into the evening, let your team know when your workday ends.
 Just because we are at home, does not mean we always have to be online.
-Closing your laptop for the day is the same as leaving the office, and it’s okay to let people know.
+Closing your laptop for the day is the same as leaving the office, and it’s 100% okay to do so.